Oprosti Mala: Background

 From 1996 to 2006, Rozga served as the lead singer of the famous Croatian pop band Magazin, having released a total of five studio albums together with them.
 The group released their fifth studio album with the singer, titled Paaa..?
 (2004).
 In promotion of the album, they performed its singles at the Split Music Festival and received several awards.
 The album was a commercial success, having sold over 28.000 copies in Croatia and received a gold certification.
 In 2005 and 2006, the band worked on its promotion through concerts and gigs in the Balkan region.

 Towards 2006, record label Croatia Records announced through a press release that the singer would go on to pursue a solo career but would continue singing with the band until September of the same year.
 In 2006, Rozga performed at the 2006 Dora national festival, Croatia's show for the Eurovision Song Contest, performing the song "Oprosti Mala".
 That performance is considered the "farewell" performance of the group.
 Namely, the same day, Rozga also appeared performing under her name with the song "Ne Zovi Me Marija" and thus announced her solo career.
 The summer of the same year, she performed the song "Ja Znam Dobro Što Mi Je" at the Split Music Festival.
+During a later interview, Rozga revealed how the song, like most of the album "went unnoticed" at the time of the release.
 On 20 July 2006, Croatia Records announced the release of the album through a press release.
 On 9 August 2006, the album Oprosti Mala was released through Croatia Records.

 In 2007, she performed the songs "Nemam" at the Dora, for which she was joined on stage by Zlatko Pejaković and "Gospe Moja" at the Split Festival.
 After the success of "Gospe Moja" and "Nemam", Rozga decided to re-release Oprosti Mala to include those songs.
 On 1 September 2007, Oprosti Mala was re-released in an edition which included the aforementioned two songs besides all previously released songs.